elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 ## Communism would create a hivemind dystopia

 Has anyone actually said this?
-I guess you could argue communism tries to create a hivemind but is not 100% achieveable.
+I guess you could argue communism tries to create a hivemind but is not 100% achievable.

 ### Communists want to "free" the masses